Skip to content

 Override any values that do not match your project by providing key=value pairs when prompted (e.g., language=python backend=fastapi database=mongodb frontend=null).

-Run Your First Discovery
+Run Your First Protocol

-With SNIPER initialized, start the discovery phase:
+With SNIPER initialized, launch the core execution engine:

 Since the discovery gate defaults to FLEXIBLE, it auto-advances if there are no critical failures.
 You can review the artifacts asynchronously.